LinhHo/koeppen-renewables/README.md

 - Global Human Settlement Layer (GHSL) Total built-up surface and the component of non-residential (NRES) built-up surface (m2) GHS-BUILT-S (2023) https://human-settlement.emergency.copernicus.eu/ghs_buS2023.php.
 Coordinate system WGS84, resolution 30 arcsec, for the year 2023.
 Filename is `GHS_BUILT_S_E2020_GLOBE_R2023A_4326_30ss_V1_0_R8_C29.tif`.

-- ERA5 daily data are processed directly from Earth Data Destine using zarr format.
-Token is required to download from EarthDatahub.
-You can register and get the token in https://earthdatahub.destine.eu/getting-started.
+- ERA5 data are processed directly from Earth Data Destine using zarr format (convert from hourly to daily data).
+Token is required to download ERA5 from EarthDatahub.
+You can register and get your token in https://earthdatahub.destine.eu/getting-started.
 Put this token in `.env`
 ```.env
 ERA5_TOKEN = "your-token-here"
 ```
 To upgrade the access to EarthDatahub, for example for large data use for academic purpose, check ou https://platform.destine.eu/access-policy-upgrade/.

-This repository computes by 20×20° tiles:

 For a quick test for a tile around the Netherlands.